ABTestDataCamp/intro-to-machine-learning/chapter3.md

 Which of the following types of questions might you try to answer with a Random Forests model?

 *** =instructions

--Is there a direct relationship between money and happiness?
+- Is there a direct relationship between money and happiness?
--What is a new customer to an online site likely to purchase?
+- What is a new customer to an online store likely to purchase?

 *** =hint
 - Random forests are useful for non-linear questions.